murtaza52/mashup/README.md

 tests err... facts !
 (The cljs code is not tested and midje doesnt support it)

+The test are intermingled with the code.
+This is a personal preference as it minimizes context switiching.

-The test can be run using lein midje
+Tests can be run using `lein midje :autotest`.

 ## Dependencies